This post may contain affiliate links. Please see my disclosure policy.

 Once the apples are caramelized, toss together with sugar, brown sugar, arrowroot starch (or cornstarch), spices, and salt.
 Spoon the apple filling into the bottom pie crust and drizzle with caramel sauce.

-Bake – Bake the pie on a pre-heated rimmed baking sheet until the lattice is golden and fruit juices are bubbling slowly at the center of the pie, approximately 60-70 minutes.
+Bake – Bake the pie on a pre-heated rimmed baking sheet for 60 to 70 minutes.
+The pie is done baking when the lattice top is golden brown and fruit juices are bubbling slowly at the center.
 Let pie cool for at least 4 hours before serving (the pie filling continues to thicken as it cools).

 Lattice Pie Success Tips

-Pie Crust – If your food processor is small, I recommend making one crust at a time to distribute the butter evenly.
+Pie Crust – If your food processor is small, make one crust at a time to distribute the butter evenly.
 To make a single pie crust, use:

 - 1/2 tsp salt